 Anyone who has been to a Christmas Day feast knows that you guests will be grazing all day, which is why these sourdough crackers are a great option for your pre-Christmas-lunch nibbles.

-6. Sourdough cinnamon buns
+6. Sourdough Cinnamon Scrolls

-Cinnamon buns are a much-loved treat in America which originated in Sweden and Denmark.
+Cinnamon scrolls are a much-loved treat in America which originated in Sweden and Denmark.
 The sweet, sticky and moreish sweets consist of a rolled sheet of dough, which is then sprinkled with a cinnamon and sugar mixture and then either baked or deep fried.

-The main ingredients in these sourdough cinnamon buns are flour, cinnamon, sugar, and butter, as well as 200 grams of active sourdough starter.
+The main ingredients in these sourdough cinnamon scrolls are flour, cinnamon, sugar, and butter, as well as 200 grams of active sourdough starter.
 Once baked, drizzle the buns with a mixture of soft cheese, sugar and vanilla for a one-way ride to flavourtown.

-7. Sourdough Jammy Dodgers
+7. Sourdough Granola

 8. Sourdough Bread Stuffing